onfido/onfido-android-sdk/README.md

 #### Identity Verification Intro Step (Optional)
 This is a form of **Message Screen Step**.
 It explains to the user the purpose of the identity verification flow.

-#### Face Capture Intro Step (Optional)
-This is a form of **Message Screen Step**.
-It explains to the user the purpose of the face capture step which should follow this one.

 ### 2. Theme customisation